What is Fentanyl?

 The DEA believes that medical fentanyl gets diverted for illegal uses through medical workers who steal the drug from hospitals, falsify medical records, and even go as far as to pull fentanyl patches off a patient.
-Illegal fentanyl in the streets today are meant to enhance low-quality heroin and are mostly made in Mexican laboratories.
+Illegal fentanyl in the streets today is meant to enhance low-quality heroin and is mostly made in Mexican laboratories.

 Due to the high potency of fentanyl, tolerance to the drug sets in faster, necessitating higher and higher doses to achieve the same effect.
 This risk of dependence is high for anyone, regardless of whether it’s used is for a legitimate medical condition or recreational only.
 A sure sign of dependence is when a person begins to experience the following withdrawal symptoms after attempting to stop using:

 - Runny nose

 History of Fentanyl

 Dr. Paul Janssen of Janssen Pharmaceutica was the first to develop Fentanyl under a patent held by his company in 1959.
 Being the strong analgesic that it was, the medical field quickly adopted it for use as an anesthetic and post-surgical pain reliever.